hgeorge82/PokeBall/README.md

 # Pokemon ball project
-With the slingshot we're gonna shoot the pokemon ball and measure the acceleration with Accelerometer and with GPS we're going to measure
+With the slingshot we're gonna shoot the pokemon ball and measure the acceleration with Accelerometer and with GPS we're going to measure the altitude

 [Project plannning]([https://docs.google.com/document/d/18q5UjC7FsxY_L4OF8gpAkfut8QNd4xaJmoQvEK5Y6iM/edit#])